 For this question, there is no wrong answer.
 As long as you know the four points, what they mean and can articulate your answer, you will do great.
 For example:

 "The four points are style, scholarship, service and success.
 I believe service is the most important because what we do for others is greater than what we do for ourselves.
 My life mission is to leave a positive mark on the world and leave the world a better place than it was when I found it.
 I plan to do this by dedicating my time and effort to those who need help.
 I may not be able to change the world but if I can help one person a day I know that maybe I have changed their world."

 Miss Vermont 2017 Erin Connor after her private interview at Miss America 2018.
 Photo: Miss Vermont Organization

 A Miss America interview is tough.
 The judges have the job of choosing not only a titleholder but an ambassador for the community.
-Check out our VIP Coaching for help to rock interview and win your dream title.
+Download our 233 Questions below for more questions you'll be asked in your next interview.

 Her tip is: "My advice would be to never give up on your dreams, determination is key to achieving yLearn More